t-spencer-ua/iron-floc-ua-2024/README.md

 macro_diversity = the number of different species of macroinvertebrates identified at the present location

 taxa = the narrowest relevant taxonomical classification for each invertebrate

-weight = the weight of the individual macroinvertebrate in miligrams, as determined by {ENTER_CHART_NAME_HERE}

-length = the length of the individual macroinvertebrate in milimeters

 condition = the stream location is either restored or unrestored